hoburg/d8/docs/index.rst

 Two papers on the development and advantages of SPaircraft are in the pre-print stage:

-*`Application of Signomial Programming to Aircraft Design
+    * `Application of Signomial Programming to Aircraft Design
 <http://hoburg.mit.edu/publications/spajoa_watermark.pdf>`_ motivates the use of signomial
 programs in aircraft design, and describes the majority of the models used in SPaircraft.

-*`Efficient and Reliable Aircraft Multidisciplinary Design Optimization via Signomial Programming
+    * `Efficient and Reliable Aircraft Multidisciplinary Design Optimization via Signomial Programming
 <http://hoburg.mit.edu/publications/SP_tasopt_watermark.pdf>`_ extends these models to multiple
 aircraft configurations, and demonstrates the advantages of SPaircraft relative to other existing multidisciplinary design optimization tools.

+This website is under construction.
 If you are not able to find answers to your questions in the documentation, please feel free to post `issues <https://github.com/convexengineering/SPaircraft/issues>`_ and suggest areas for improvement.